aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/icon-request-app-or-site.md

 ---

 <!--
-First, read our short guidelines: https://git.io/JLu8h
+First, read our issue guidelines: https://git.io/JLu8h (Only takes half a minute to read!)

 Remember to add **name of the site or app** at the end of the title -->